Experts plumb depths of quake-causing cracks off west coast

 Zach Eilon, a geophysicist at the University of California Santa Barbara, has developed a new method that uses an array of scientific instruments spread across the sea floor to measure shock waves that travel through the planet’s crust.

-The waves, which are called attenuation, provide clues about rock temperatures deep below the surface of the Earth, which is important for understanding the friction that builds up between tectonic plates as they rub against one another, he said.
+The rate at which the waves lose energy, called attenuation, provides clues about rock temperatures deep below the surface of the Earth, which is important for understanding the friction that builds up between tectonic plates as they rub against one another, he said.
 The amount of friction affects the size of an earthquake created when the plates give way, as well as the destructiveness of an accompanying tsunami.

-Mr. Eilon’s research targets the Juan de Fuca plate, which runs several hundred kilometres off the coast between southern British Columbia and northern California and is the youngest and smallest of the planet’s 13 major tectonic plates.
+Eilon’s research targets the Juan de Fuca plate, which runs several hundred kilometres off the coast between southern British Columbia and northern California and is the youngest and smallest of the planet’s 13 major tectonic plates.

 The collision zone in this region has the potential to generate massive quakes and destructive tsunamis, which occur when the plates overcome friction and slip past one another, quickly displacing huge amounts of water.